Configuring DuckDB spatial extension in dbt projects

 max_temp_directory_size: "2GB"

-Reducing threads to 2 prevents thread contention during R-tree sweeps, while max_temp_directory_size ensures that spill-to-disk operations do not saturate the host filesystem.
-When building Spatial Model Dependency Graphs, isolate heavy spatial joins into dedicated materialized tables rather than ephemeral views, allowing DuckDB to persist spatial indexes across runs.
+Reducing threads to 2 prevents thread contention during large spatial operations, while max_temp_directory_size ensures that spill-to-disk operations do not saturate the host filesystem.
+When building Spatial Model Dependency Graphs, isolate heavy spatial joins into dedicated materialized tables rather than ephemeral views, allowing DuckDB to persist intermediate results across model steps.

 5. Troubleshooting & Recovery Protocols